Developer Guide

 Implementation

-The add order feature is supported by the AddOrderCommand
+The add order feature is supported by the AddOrderCommand, which extends from the MultiLevelCommand class.

 Before giving an example usage scenario, lets assume that the user has already added some inventory items to be tracked by the system, but has not added any orders yet.
 Hence, our initial state before the add order command is initiated is illustrated as such.